Skip to content

 “It’s fundamentally important that women understand what is happening to them,” DiPiano said.
 “Women do not lose their value when they are no longer able to bare children.”

-DiPiano joins health care experts, everyday ladies, and Tony Award winner Audra McDonald in the new documentary The (M) Factor: Shredding the Silence on Menopause, that, in honor of World Menopause Day — Oct.
+DiPiano joins health-care experts, everyday ladies, and Tony Award-winner Audra McDonald in the new documentary The (M) Factor: Shredding the Silence on Menopause, that, in honor of World Menopause Day — Oct.
 18 — debuts this weekend on PBS.
-The film will be a featured on PBS through the end of the year.
+The film will be a part of PBS scheduling for a year.
 There are watch parties around the country, including one in Philadelphia on Nov.
 14.

 Menopause, according to the 56-minute documentary, is more than the end of our reproductive lives.
 Experts in the The (M) Factor explain in detail how lower estrogen impacts heart, brain, and oral health.
 We learn that medical professionals — including gynecologists — spend less than a month studying the impact of menopause on the body, and menopause research isn’t well funded.
 The (M) Factor is the first documentary centering menopause that health-care professionals can earn continued medical education credits if they watch and participate in a seminar.